 At her funeral, her husband reportedly sobbed as he recounted their final conversation: "You know me better than anybody in the world.
 I was such a good girl," Mary Kennedy told him.
 Robert F. Kennedy responded, "I know.
 And you still are."

 No one but the parties involved know the actual truths about the marital life of Robert and Mary Kennedy.
 However, there are eight life lessons from this tragedy that every woman should take to heart.
 3 Simple Steps For Lasting Love

 1. Get therapy.
 If you come from a troubled family, or you have the kind of demons that Kennedy has testified his wife endured, get therapy while you are young.
 Marriage itself, along with the birth of children, almost always bring any unfinished emotional business to the surface.

 Early therapy will minimize this.
 Repeated therapy before marriage, or marriage in its early stages and before childbirth, will help enormously.
-10 Ways To Teach Your Kids About Healthy Relationships
+10 Ways To Be The Best Relationship Role Model, Ever!

 2. Don't try to be a "good girl."
 Women hope to please their beloved whenever possible.
 However, the goal in marriage is not to be a "good girl."
 Being a "good girl" means you only live to please another, as a child hopes to please a parent, in hopes they will not abandon him or her.
 Grown women must also know the importance of knowing who they are and pleasing themselves, as well.